rillonline/writing/kearsarge/kearsarge.md

 And that was it.
 She did not sound convinced.
 I expected her to stamp her foot, but she did not.
 She just stared and looked very vulnerable and scared.
 I wondered if she had ever felt that way before.
-Everything was hard about this woman except her nuisance that she was scared.
+Everything was hard about this woman except her insistence that she was scared.
 I believed her.
 She really had been scared.

 "What time was this recorded?"
 I asked Arthur.